 In forestry, monoculture relates to the planting of a unique species of trees.
 It provides more yields and more efficient harvesting.
 Monoculture stands of trees are planted and later harvested as a unit.
 It can be considered a risky venture because, for starters, there is no diversity in the sizes of the trees, where you would find mature and young trees together.

-Secondly, since they are all the same size, they have limited openings and are therefore more prone to wildfires.
-It also puts all the trees at considerable risk of pathogen and insect attacks as well as adverse environmental conditions.
+Secondly, since they are all the same size, they have limited openings and are more prone to wildfires.
+It also puts all the trees at considerable risk of pathogen and insect attacks and adverse environmental conditions.

-The asexual form of growing them resulted in bananas that were identical with a similar genetic makeup, leading to them lacking resistance to fungal diseases.
+The asexual form of growing them resulted in identical bananas with a similar genetic makeup, leading to them lacking resistance to fungal diseases.
 By the 1960s, farmers had to switch to a different form of banana – cultivated in the same way as the former, meaning diseases could also attack them as their predecessors.

 Farmers, especially in Nicaragua, fell trees to make space for more land to cultivate beans.
-By destroying the forests, rains become inconsistent, then come extended periods of a dry spell — eventually affecting the quality and quantity of the produce.
+By destroying the forests, rains become inconsistent, and then came extended periods of a dry spell — eventually affecting the quality and quantity of the produce.

-The practice of corn farming for commercial purposes is very popular across various nations in the world including Brazil, in the U.S. states like South Dakota, Ohio, Lowa, and Nebraska, and in sub-Saharan African countries where Maize is grown as a staple food.
+Corn farming for commercial purposes is very popular across various nations worldwide, including Brazil, in the U.S. states like South Dakota, Ohio, Lowa, and Nebraska, and in sub-Saharan African countries where Maize is grown as a staple food.
 Thousands of acres of land are often dedicated to the growth of corn in these regions.